tymurb-pm/odin-recipes/README.md

 # odin-recipes

-This is the first projectduring my course.
+This is the first project during my course.
 Here I practice to use basic HTML and CSS